 The Micro CLI consists of both the server command and other client commands that enable us to interact with the server.

 micro server can run microservices in different environments - binaries locally for speed and simplicity, or containers in a more production ready environment.

-go-micro, and enables you to run and manage microservices with ease, both locally and across different environments.
+In 2015, go-micro, a Go microservices framework was announced.
+Today we introduce the micro server, which builds on top of go-micro, and enables you to run and manage microservices with ease, both locally and across different environments.